Difference between Eseutil- Soft Recovery & Hard Recovery

-Soft recovery cannot run for other databases in a storage group if one of the database is missing, else there will be complication in future log file replay.
+Also, Soft Recovery cannot be performed on other databases in a storage group, if one of the databases is missing.
+Otherwise, there will be complication in future log file replay.

-Soft recovery occurs for entire storage group because all databases in a single storage group share a single stream of log files.
+Soft Recovery occurs for the entire storage group because all databases in a single storage group share a single stream of log files.

 ESEUTIL /r enn /L [path to log files] /s [path to checkpoint file] /d [path to database file] /i

 This is also represented by the following example:

 ESEUTIL /r E01 /L F:\mdbdata /s C:\exchsrvr\mdbdata /d G:\mdbdata /i